Uncharted0110/DocumInt/README.md

 - **Google Gemini API** → `VITE_GEMINI_API_KEY`
 - **Azure Speech (TTS)** → `SPEECH_API_KEY`, `SPEECH_REGION`
 Please use the above mentioned name for the API keys, else VITE does not recognise the keys.
+We have used Azure Speech Service API for this application, so please do use the same API key for testing. (<a href="https://ai.azure.com/explore/models/aiservices/Azure-AI-Speech/version/1/registry/azureml-cogsvc/tryout#realtime">Click here to access the API page</a>).

 ---